CryptoBlades/cb-gitbook-wiki/combat/fighting/combat-rewards.md

 Experience gained in fights are also multiplied proportionally depending on whatever stamina value the player chooses to spend.

-## Skill Payout
+## $XWeapon Payout

-The formula to determine SKILL payout is as follows:
+The formula to determine $XWeapon payout is as follows:

 $$
 payout = gasOffset + (baseline * √(enemyPower/1000))